This article includes frequently used functions and additional resources to help you make the most out of formulas.

 Bring back the latest date or highest number from one column based on multiple criteria in other columns.

-Use MAX and COLLECT:
+Use MAX and COLLECT, for example:

 =MAX(COLLECT({Column to find Max Date or Number}, {Criteria Column 1}, "Criteria 1", {Criteria Column 2}, "Criteria 2"))